revitron/revitron/docs/source/get-started.rst

 In case you want to setup a new **Revit** project and you are new to pyRevit, it is recommendend to install the bundled version as described below.

-.. attention:: The bundle installer as well as the Revitron package manager are using **Git** to manage dependencies.
+.. note:: The bundle installer as well as the Revitron package manager are using **Git** to manage dependencies.
    Please make sure that `Git <https://git-scm.com/>`_ is installed properly on your system before installing Revitron.

 Bundle Installer